tareqalshame/Happy-Developers-Diaries/README.md

 ## To get a copy from the project for the first time:
 - Go to the path you want to get a copy of project folder in by your terminal.
-- Type: git clone github.com/tareqalshame/Happy-Developers-Diaries and you will get a fresh copy of the code
+- Type: "git clone github.com/tareqalshame/Happy-Developers-Diaries" and you will get a fresh copy of the code

 You can push your changes to the repository using these commands: git remote add origin https://github.com/tareqalshame/Happy-Developers-Diaries.git